bertofurth/Seagate-Central-Samba/INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md

-The alternative procedure detailed in **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md** does not require su access and will in fact automatically re-enable su access as part of the procedure.
+The alternative procedure detailed in **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md** does not require su access and will in fact automatically re-enable su access as a result of the procedure.

 ### Know how to copy files between your host and the Seagate Central.